mglagolev/mouse2/README.md

 M. A. Osipov, M. V. Gorkunov, A. V. Berezkin, A. A. Antonov and Y. V. Kudryavtsev "Molecular theory of the tilting transition and computer simulations of the tilted lamellar phase of rod–coil diblock copolymers" https://doi.org/10.1063/5.0005854.
-A use case is also presented in https://doi.org/10.1039/D1SM00759A
+A use case is also presented in https://doi.org/10.1039/D1SM00759A.

 positional arguments:

 	INPUT			input file(s), the format will be guessed by MDAnalysis based on file extension

 options:

 	-h, --help		show this help message and exit
-	--block-types TYPES TYPES bead types for the blocks A dnd B (provide 2 arguments, without the option default values 1 and 2 are used)
+	--block-types TYPES TYPES
+				bead types for the blocks A and B (provide 2 arguments, without the option default values 1 and 2 are used)
-	--A                   Calculate the values for block A
+	--A			calculate the values for block A
-	--B                   Calculate the values for block B
+	--B			calculate the values for block B
-	--verbose             Store the values for individual molecules
+	--verbose		store the values for individual molecules

 ***